Copyright (c) Meta Platforms, Inc. and affiliates.

 """

-code_blocks = self._extract_python_code(response)
+code_blocks = self._extract_python_code(content)

 results = []

-for i, code in enumerate(code_blocks):
+for block_idx, code in enumerate(code_blocks):

-result = self._execute_python_code(code, i)
+result = self._execute_python_code(code, index)

 if result["success"]: